MicrosoftDocs/azure-docs/articles/marketplace/overview.md

 - Market your solutions for specific workloads and industry scenarios to reduce sales cycles, accelerate projects, and increase deal profitability.
 - Get actionable insights on your listing performance and orders to learn how to maximize campaign activities for your solution.

-Partners who list with the commercial marketplace are eligible for a diverse set of free benefits to help grow your business.
-These benefits fall into the following categories:
+Partners who list with the commercial marketplace are eligible for a diverse set of free technical, marketing, and sales benefits to help grow your business:

-- Technical: Everything you need to get your application ready for launch.
-From technical support, application design, and architecture design, to Azure credits for development and testing.
+- Leverage the technical resources you need to get your application ready for launch, from technical support, application design, and architecture design, to Azure credits for development and testing.
-- Co-marketing: Everything you need to launch your offer.
-Access free Microsoft Go-To-Market Launch Fundamentals to help you launch and promote your solution.
+- Access free Microsoft Go-To-Market Launch Fundamentals to help you launch and promote your solution.
 You might also be eligible for additional Microsoft marketing campaign inclusion and opportunities to be featured in the commercial marketplace.
-- Co-selling: Begin or accelerate your journey to selling jointly with Microsoft teams through the OCP program.
+- Reach additional customers and expand your sales opportunities with the [Cloud Solution Provider](https://partner.microsoft.com/cloud-solution-provider) (CSP) program, the [co-sell](marketplace-co-sell.md) program, and Microsoft Sales teams.

 To learn about these benefits in more detail, see [Your commercial marketplace benefits](gtm-your-marketplace-benefits.md).